quantatrading/Quanta-exoTrader/README.md

 The algorithm tuning section consists of advanced parameters for fine-tuning the trading algorithm's technical indicators and signal generation.
 Traders can adjust parameters such as WT channel length, RSI length, Bollinger length, and various guard settings.
 These settings allow traders to customise the algorithm's sensitivity to market trends, momentum, volatility, and oversold/overbought conditions.
 By fine-tuning these parameters, traders can optimise the algorithm's performance and adaptability to different market environments, enhancing the precision and effectiveness of their trading strategy.

 - **WT Channel Length (`WT_CH_LENGTH`) - Default: 10**
-  - **Purpose**: Adjusts the lookback period for the main wave component of the Wave Trend Oscillator, affecting how quickly the strategy reacts to price changes.
+  - **Purpose**: Adjusts the lookback period for the main wave component of the wave form, affecting how quickly the strategy reacts to price changes.
-  - **Impact**: Modifying this length changes the sensitivity of the oscillator to recent price movements.
+  - **Impact**: Modifying this length changes the sensitivity of the wave form to recent price movements.
 Longer periods smooth out fluctuations, potentially missing early signals but reducing false positives.
 Shorter periods increase responsiveness, capturing more immediate market shifts at the risk of increased noise.

 - **WT Average Length (`WT_AVG_LENGTH`) - Default: 21**
-  - **Purpose**: Defines the smoothing period for the signal line within the Wave Trend Oscillator, influencing the clarity and reliability of trade signals.
+  - **Purpose**: Defines the smoothing period for the signal line within the wave form, influencing the clarity and reliability of trade signals.
   - **Impact**: Adjusting this length affects the delay in signal crossovers.
 Longer averages provide more robust signals at the expense of timeliness, while shorter averages generate more timely but potentially less reliable signals.

 - **WT SMA Length (`WT_SMA`) - Default: 3**
-  - **Purpose**: Determines the length of the Simple Moving Average applied to the Wave Trend Oscillator, smoothing out short-term price fluctuations.
+  - **Purpose**: Determines the length of the Simple Moving Average applied to the wave form, smoothing out short-term price fluctuations.
   - **Impact**: Shorter SMA lengths increase the oscillator's responsiveness, suitable for capturing short-term trends but potentially leading to more false signals.
 Longer lengths provide smoother outputs, filtering out noise but potentially causing delayed responses.

 - **WT Sell Level (`OB_LEVEL_ONE`) - Default: 53**
-  - **Purpose**: Sets the threshold for identifying overbought conditions using the Wave Trend Oscillator, signaling potential sell opportunities.
+  - **Purpose**: Sets the threshold for identifying sell conditions using the wave form, signaling potential sell opportunities.
   - **Impact**: Higher thresholds result in fewer sell signals, ensuring trades occur in more clearly overbought conditions, suitable for avoiding premature exits.
 Lower thresholds increase sensitivity, potentially capturing earlier sell signals but risking false positives.

 - **WT Buy Level (`OS_LEVEL_ONE`) - Default: -53**
-  - **Purpose**: Establishes a threshold for detecting oversold conditions, indicating potential undervaluation and buying opportunities.
+  - **Purpose**: Establishes a threshold for detecting buy conditions, indicating potential reversals and buying opportunities.
   - **Impact**: Lower thresholds result in more frequent buy signals, potentially capturing early entry points but risking false positives.
 Higher thresholds reduce the number of buy signals, ensuring trades occur in more deeply oversold conditions.

 - **RSI Length (`RSI_LENGTH`) - Default: 14**
-  - **Purpose**: Determines the calculation period for the Relative Strength Index (RSI), affecting its sensitivity to short-term price changes.
+  - **Purpose**: Determines the calculation period for the Relative Strength Index (RSI) bound transformation, affecting its sensitivity to short-term price changes.
   - **Impact**: Longer RSI lengths provide smoother outputs, suitable for identifying longer-term trends but potentially resulting in delayed signals.
 Shorter lengths increase responsiveness, capturing short-term price movements but potentially leading to more noise.

 - **RSI Buy Level (`BUY_RSI_LEVEL`) - Default: 30**